SimonPadbury/Codebase-3/INFORMATION.md

 #Rules for Codebase styling

 (1.)
-The SCSS folder/file organisation identifies what is a BASE object, a LAYOUT object, a MODULE object and THEME styling (following SMACSS and OOCSS).
+The SCSS folder/file organization identifies what is a BASE object, a LAYOUT object, a MODULE object and THEME styling (following SMACSS and OOCSS).

 (2.)
 All objects are to be coded as **mixins**, and then a **class** is then to be created with the same name.